Visperi/GlasnostBot/README.md

 A bot made for forwarding Oulun Tietoteekkarit ry Telegram announcements from OTiT glasnost to their Discord server.

-All shorter than 2000 character messages, including forwards, are supported and copied from Telegram to Discord.
+All text from shorter than 2000 character messages, including forwards, is supported and copied from Telegram to Discord.
 Forwarded messages include name of the original message sender:

 Forward from individual user. `prefer_username` option exists for users that have one